teohm/teohm.github.com/source/revoke-access/index.markdown

 layout: page
 title: "Revoke authorized access"
 description: >
-  Arggh, I can't find the page to remove or manage authorized access for apps to my Google/Facebook/Twitter/Linkedin/Yahoo/etc. account!
+  Tired of searching for the page to remove/manage authorized access for apps to your Google/Facebook/Twitter/Linkedin/Yahoo/etc. account?
 date: 2012-11-08 11:42
 comments: true
 sharing: true